 By means of Paradisoterrestre he demonstrated that industrial production could be at the same or even better level of the craftsmen’s works, thanks to the intrinsic guaranteed quality by the implemented processes and above all by the industrial materials, thus making the impossible dreams of designers and artists come true.

-After 10 years from his death and thanks to Gherardo Tonelli’s passion, Paradisoterrestre comes back to life, giving light to an immaterial heritage of a brand, which left major signs on design history in Italy.
+After 10 years from his death and thanks to Gherardo Tonelli’s passion, Paradisoterrestre comes back to life, giving light to the immaterial heritage of a brand, which left major signs on design history in Italy.

-In this new beginning Paradisoterrestre submits its catalogue – ranging from historical to innovative works – which has as its own characteristics the cornerstones of Gavina’s visionary and anticipatory experience: dialogue between art and design; production in limited edition; excellence of the production quality; handwork tradition applied on an industrial scale; language and aesthetic experimentation.
+In this new beginning Paradisoterrestre submits its catalogue – ranging from historical to contemporary works – which has as its own characteristics the cornerstones of Gavina’s visionary and anticipatory experience: dialogue between art and design; production in limited edition; excellence of the production quality; handwork tradition applied on an industrial scale; language and aesthetic experimentation.